aplteam/MarkAPL/LeanPubExtensions.md

 2. Asides or Text Boxes
 -----------------------

-Note that in the markdown asides need to be embraced by empty lines, otherwise they won't be recognized.
+Note that in the markdown asides need to be surrounded by empty lines, otherwise they won't be recognized.

 This is a very simple example for an aside or text box: